nikhil1209ui/Marketing-Analysis-sentiment-classification-/README.md

 <img width="548" alt="image" src="https://github.com/user-attachments/assets/4f4c83a8-83fa-4a11-85a2-60f6bc7aab5a" />

+## Actions and Improvements
+1. Increase Conversion Rates:
+- Target High-Performing Product Categories: Focus marketing efforts on products with demonstrated high conversion rates, such as Kayaks, Ski Boots, and Baseball Gloves.
+  Implement seasonal promotions or personalized campaigns during peak months (e.g., January and September) to capitalize on these trends.

+2. Enhance Customer Engagement:
+- Revitalize Content Strategy: To turn around declining views and low interaction rates, experiment with more engaging content formats, such as interactive videos or user- generated content.
+Additionally, boost engagement by optimizing call-to-action placement in social media and blog content, particularly during historically lower- engagement months (September-December).

+3. Improve Customer Feedback Scores:
+- Address Mixed and Negative Feedback: Implement a feedback loop where mixed and negative reviews are analyzed to identify common issues.
+Develop improvement plans to address these concerns.
+Consider following up with dissatisfied customers to resolve issues and encourage re-rating, aiming to move average ratings closer to the 4.0 target.
 ## Technologies Used
 - SQL Server: Data restoration and preprocessing.
 - Python: Sentiment analysis and data classification.